memgraph/docs/docs/reference-guide/triggers.md

 ### Predefined variables
 Statements that a trigger executes can contain certain predefined variables which contain information about the event that triggered it.
-Values of predefined variables are determined by database transaction, multiple creations, updates or deletes that are part of single transaction will be in predefined variables.
+Values of predefined variables are determined by database transactions, that is, by all the creations, updates or deletes that are part of a single transaction.

 Based on the event type, the following predefined variables are available: